My Hero Academia Manga Read

 The Journey of Izuku Midoriya: From Quirkless to Symbol of Peace

 The manga explores the nuances of One for All, revealing the complexities of its previous users and the weight of their legacy.
 This adds depth to Deku's character development, showcasing his growth not just physically but also emotionally and mentally as he bears the burden of this immense power.
-The manga also delves into the psychological toll of wielding such a potent Quirk, highlighting the challenges he faces in managing its power and protecting those he cares about.
+The manga also walks through the psychological toll of wielding such a potent Quirk, highlighting the challenges he faces in managing its power and protecting those he cares about.

 A Diverse Cast of Characters: Heroes, Villains, and Everyone In Between